 Step 2) The corresponding author will receive a confirmation email that acknowledges receipt of the initial submission.

 Step 3) Shortly after the January 15 deadline for initial submission, the corresponding author will receive a confirmation email that acknowledges acceptance of the technical paper for oral presentation.
 At this time, PaperPlaza will be open for the submission of final camera-ready conference technical papers via what is labelled as the “Contributed Papers” track in PaperPlaza.

-Step 4) Before January 22 – The corresponding author must submit the final camera-ready conference technical paper content to the “Contributed Papers” track.
+January 22 January 27 – The corresponding author must submit the final camera-ready conference technical paper content to the “Contributed Papers” track.

 Step 5) The corresponding author will receive a confirmation email that acknowledges receipt of the final submission.
 If there are any issues, PaperPlaza staff will contact the corresponding author.

 Specific questions regarding PaperPlaza should be sent to email@example.com.
 General questions about the final submission of conference technical papers should be sent to the Publications Chair at firstname.lastname@example.org.
 Urgent general questions should be sent to the Program Chair at email@example.com or the General Co-chairs at firstname.lastname@example.org.